TeamGloomy/TeamGloomy.github.io/pages/mydoc/STM32F4/BTT_Octopus_Pro/btt_octopus_pro_1.0_f429_general.md

 This page covers any general information for the BTT Octopus Pro v1.0 F429 Version board, which is supported from 3.3.0_11.

-{% include callout.html content="There are two types of BTT Octopus Pro v1.0.
-One uses an STM32F446ZET6 and the other uses an STM32F429ZGT6.
+{% include callout.html content="There are three types of BTT Octopus Pro v1.0.
+One uses an STM32F446ZET6, one uses an STM32H723ZET6 and the other uses an STM32F429ZGT6.
 TeamGloomy and this port only support the STM32F429ZGT6 based boards." type="danger" %}

 ### Board.txt Name